 The Medaille College Academic Classroom Conduct-Policy and Procedures identifies two levels of inappropriate student conduct, both of which interfere significantly with creating and sustaining the kind of learning environment described above.
-The Policy and Procedures Statement also outlines the institutional processes for educating students about community standards for classroom
+The Policy and Procedures Statement also outlines the institutional processes for educating students about community standards for classroom behavior and for sanctioning any individuals who fail to conduct themselves in accordance with them.

-&lt;sup>1 The term "student" includes all persons taking courses at Medaille, full -either time or part-time, pursuing undergraduate or professional studies.
+1 The term "student" includes all persons taking courses at Medaille, full -either time or part-time, pursuing undergraduate or professional studies.

-&lt;sup>2 The term "faculty" means any person hired by the college to conduct classroom or teaching activities or who is otherwise considered by the college to be a member of its faculty.
+2 The term "faculty" means any person hired by the college to conduct classroom or teaching activities or who is otherwise considered by the college to be a member of its faculty.

-&lt;sup>3 The term "campus educators" includes faculty as well as individuals who may conduct classroom or teaching activities at the request of the college.
+3 The term "campus educators" includes faculty as well as individuals who may conduct classroom or teaching activities at the request of the college.

-&lt;sup>4 The term "college officials" includes any person employed by the college performing assigned administrative or professional responsibilities behavior and for sanctioning any individuals who fail to conduct themselves in accordance with them.
+4 The term "college officials" includes any person employed by the college performing assigned administrative or professional responsibilities